teo-orthlieb/teo-orthlieb.github.io/content/blog/simple_renamer/index.md

 repository = "https://github.com/Inspirateur/SimpleRenamer"
 +++

-Often in my day to day life I am faced with a list of (legally obtained) files that look like this:
+Often in my day to day life I am faced with a list of (totally legal) files that look like this:

 > [VOSTFR].Some.Random.Serie.s1e1.(MULTi).1080p.x264.mkv
 [VOSTFR].Some.Random.Serie.s1e2.(MULTi).1080p.x264.mkv